Ayo-Osota/Ayo-Osota/README.md

 *   ✉️  You can contact me at [osotaayomikun@gmail.com](mailto:osotaayomikun@gmail.com)
 *   🚀  I'm currently working on [fpl buddy](http://github.com/Ayo-Osota/fpl-buddy) and [spurs Todo app](http://github.com/Ayo-Osota/spurs)
-*   🧠  I'm learning solana dev at superteam
+*   🧠  Solana dev at superteam
 *   🤝  I'm open to collaborating on anything
 *   ⚡  Anything can be achieved as long as you believe